Main: Home | Pictures | Resume | Linux How-to Guides | Dream Blog | chat

 5. Commit the changes to disk using the the Commit option in the File menu.

 After the commit operation finishes with your disk, you can reboot onto your new hard drive, and everything should work.
-Since you resized your partition, be sure to run scandisk to remove any errors in the newly created filesystem.
+Since you resized your partition, be sure to run scandisk (FAT32) or chkdsk (NTFS) to remove any errors in the newly created filesystem.

 Method 2: ntfsresize